10 Keys to Understanding Construction Data Analytics

-- Improving Jobsite Processes and Productivity
+7. Tracking Jobsite Processes and Productivity

-- Reducing Risk and Increasing Safety
+8. Tracking Jobsite Risk and Safety

-All contractors should track data related to safety issues.
+All data-driven contractors should track data related to safety issues.
 Injuries, safety inspections and other information must be recorded and in some cases submitted to the Occupational Safety and Health Administration.
 But going a step further and analyzing data that can help you identify high-risk tasks and dangerous conditions can help prevent future incidents and reduce risk for your business.

 Closely tracking things like job costs, change orders, material and equipment usage and worker productivity from your projects can help better forecast future work and lead to smarter bidding.
 While many companies already do some version of this, having more complete and relevant data can provide a fuller picture of how jobs fare and where improvements can be made.
 Analyzing data also ensures your bids are more accurate for future projects, while the increased efficiencies and on-time, on-budget delivery of projects will lead to a solid reputation for your firm, helping you land even more work.

-- Transitioning from Analytics to Predictive Analytics
+10. A Move from Analytics to Predictive Analytics